 Director of Workplace Diversity & Inclusion

-Denise has more than 25 years of experience in both operations and staff positions in Healthcare, Business and Industry and the Education Market.
+Denise has more than 35 years of experience in both operations and staff positions in, Business and Industry, Education and Healthcare Markets.
 Prior to Sodexo, Denise owned a contract foodservice company and restaurant in the NJ area.
-In her 20 years with Sodexo, her expertise includes training and development, diversity recruitment, talent development, human resources, strategic planning and execution.
-Prior to her current role, Denise was the District Manager overseeing a 24M dining program at a large public University.
-Denise’s current role as Director of Workplace Diversity and Inclusion supports the Education Market (college and K-12) where she partners with operations and human resources to align the Diversity and Inclusion strategy with the company’s goals.
-She travels nationally, meeting with managers to implement the D&I strategy, delivering training, and facilitating meetings with both managers and clients around D&I topics.
+In her 23 years with Sodexo, her expertise includes operations, training and development, diversity recruitment, talent development, client relations, strategic planning and execution.
+Denise’s role as Director of Workplace Diversity and Inclusion supports the Education Market (college and K-12) where she partners with operations and human resources to align the Diversity and Inclusion strategy with the company’s goals.
+She travels nationally, to implement the D&I strategy, enhance field engagement, facilitates training and meetings for Sodexo managers and clients around D&I topics.

 Tracey is the Managing Partner of the Tampa office of Ford & Harrison, LLP, a national labor and employment firm representing employers.
 As a female managing partner in a large law firm, Tracey is dedicated to the inclusion and promotion of women and minorities in the workplace.
 Internally, she promotes leadership among the female partner ranks through programs like Ford & Harrison’s Leadership Academy and the firm’s LEAP program, which focuses on increasing the number of female equity partners.
 Under Tracey’s leadership, the firm’s Tampa office regularly sponsors minority and female-driven organizational events and activities and its attorneys are regularly recognized for these efforts.
 In 2010, Ford & Harrison was the winner of the Tampa Bay Business Journal’s Diversity & Inclusion Awards in the corporation/company category.
 Tracey is listed in The Best Lawyers in America, “Florida Legal Elite” by Florida Trend, including being named one of the Top 50 Female Lawyers in Florida and Top 25 Female Lawyers Central, Northern & Gulf Coast of Florida, and “Florida Super Lawyers” (2006-2010) as noted in the New York Times and Tampa Bay magazine.
 She was bestowed with the Glass Ceiling Award for exceptional individual efforts in leadership by the 2010 Florida Diversity and Leadership Conference.